nico78/fpinscala/PITCHME.md

 ```scala
 sum: List[Int] => Int
 ```
-- ? |
-- Reversing a list and summing it should give the same result as summing the original, nonreversed list |
+- Reversing a list and summing it should give the same result as summing the original nonreversed list |
 - What should the sum be if all elements of the list are the same value? |